 With Hillary Buckman at the helm, Ocean Media sources the best the luxury motor and sailing yacht market has to offer – from the latest builds, destinations and trends, to industry events and opinion.
 If you are on the water, we are right there with you.

-Ocean magazine spearheads our range of titles that also includes Sails and Offshore Yachting magazines, and The Great Southern Route Superyacht Cruising Guide.
+Ocean magazine spearheads our range of titles that also includes Sails magazines, and The Great Southern Route Superyacht Cruising Guide.
 With professional, industry journalists all over the world contributing to our editions, as well as a dedicated in-house team, we pride ourselves on our editorial, photography and insider news and reviews.

 The Ocean Media experience extends beyond our magazines to our presence online, as well as our extensive international boat show events, our participation in races and regattas, and our exclusive networking social occasions such as the Ocean Ball.